-Walk west along the High Street (against the traffic) and take the first right turn up steep and narrow St Catherines Hill.
+From the car park turn right along the road with St. Mary’s Church on your left.
+On reaching Church Bridge cross the river and the road and continue up Patwell Street, turning left into the High Street.
+Go along the High Street and take the first right turn up steep and narrow St Catherines Hill.
 The road levels and crosses a junction into Higher Tolbury.
 Continue straight ahead.
 The road becomes a track through the wood and eventually emerges onto the B3081.

-Look round after going through the gate and ponder the meaning of the sign which gives the walk its name.
-Go straight across the field on the obvious path and out onto Snakelake Hill.
-Turn right downhill.
-As the road bends to the right at the bottom of the hill an obvious footpath leads off to the left through a delightful wood and to a small bridge and stile at the end.
+Look round after going through the gate and ponder the meaning of the sign which gives the walk its name (reportedly there was a rabbit warren here in the 1970s, with many hazardous holes).
+Go straight across the field on the obvious path, and on reaching the road at Snakelake Hill turn right downhill.
+As the road bends to the right at the bottom of the hill an obvious footpath leads to the left through a delightful wood to a small bridge and stile at the end.

-Here the path vanishes again.
-Keep to the left of the field along the valley, with the fence immediately to your left.
+The path vanishes.
+Continue slightly left along the floor of a small valley, with the fence to the left and the barns of Henley Grove Farm ahead.
 Soon two stiles and a plank lead across the narrow ditch to the left.
-Henley Grove Farm is clearly visible ahead.
 Climb up the bank and through the gate into the farm.